jeffThompson/Design2/Assignments/06_SomethingPunkBook.md

 * Two copies of your finished book, printed and bound using a method that makes sense for your book

 ###FOR THURSDAY, MARCH 2
 For next week, you'll gather visual source material for your project and create a sample page spread for your book in InDesign.
 Find and print at least 20 photos, screenshots, or other visual material that relate to your proposed genre.
-They can be found on the internet, created yourself, photographed from the real world, scanned or photocopied, rubbings, etc. Organize them into a neat, printed presentation that fits with the style of your genre – single-sided only, though!
+They can be found on the internet, created yourself, photographed from the real world, scanned or photocopied, rubbings, etc. Organize them into a neat, printed presentation that fits with the style of your genre – single-sided only though (so we can pin them up and look at them) please!

 With your source materials gathered, design a sample page spread for your book.
-This should fit on a sheet of landscape-oriented letter paper (11x8.5") and include a 1/2" bleed all around.
+This should be at the final size of 10x7.5" include a 1/2" bleed all around (so that it fits on a landscape-oriented letter-sized sheet of paper).
 Print this page with crop marks and trim before the start of class next week.

 ![Layout of the new document at letter size with a 1/2" bleed](https://raw.githubusercontent.com/jeffThompson/Design2/master/Images/Week06/DocumentSetup.png)